Michigan Volunteers of America.

 The Christian Woman's Alliance is a key Michigan Volunteers of America.
 The organization is a local non-profit that helps qualified clients in taking charge of there well-being.
 Most of the aid is provided from referrals.
 The organization offers benefits such as utility bill assistance, food, shelter, clothing, help for senior citizens, and more.
 Call the non-profit at 313-989-2487.

 Additional Homeless Services and housing assistance is available.
 The Michigan Hotel Emergency Lodging Program can arrange for shelter in motels or hotels, free food, case management services, and other assistance for families and individuals with disabilities when all other emergency shelter options are exhausted.
+The hotel vouchersS are offered for free to qualified families.

 The Michigan Volunteers of America works to end veteran homelessness.
 The non-profit has decided to make this a strategic priority and one of their main goals.
 Some of the transitional housing units and resources for veterans are noted below.